 Stephan Szyller (b.
 Sept 4, 1857 in Warsaw , d.
 22 June 1933 in Kutno, Poland) was the architect of the expansions of the current structure in 1902 and in 1909.
 He was educated in St. Petersburg, where in 1881 he graduated from the faculty of architecture of the local Academy of Fine Arts.
 He started his practice in Warsaw and was one of the architects of the evolving "national style," which drew inspiration from the neo-gothic, renaissance, and classicist movements in architecture.
 Working primarily in Warsaw, Szyller was the author of about a hundred house projects and numerous churches.
 He is also designed some theoretical productions and in 1916 published a book entitled Czy mamy polską architekturę? and in 1917 Tradycja budownictwa ludowego w architekturze polskiej.
 He was an advocate of historical forms, in his own work referring to the Renaissance and Baroque.
 He repeatedly received architectural awards, including the St. Anna medallion for the building of the Technical University in 1904, and City of Warsaw Artistic Award in 1931.
 Among his works outside of Warsaw, projects that should be mentioned are the reconstruction of the palace at Marchwacz in 1905, the Neo-Baroque church in Mońki in 1925, the neogothic church in Olbierzowice, and the rebuilding of the Cathedral of Płock.

-It was shortly after the construction of the new church that Antoni Kuźniewski (b.
+The oldest documented ancestor in the Kuzniewski lineage was Mateusz Kuźniak, recorded as "Mateusz Kuźniak vel Faber, Kowal", born in 1717.
+He was the great-great-grandfather of my great-grandfather, Antoni Kuźniewski.
+It was shortly after the construction of the new church in Koziebrody in 1874 that Antoni Kuźniewski (b.
 1863, Milewko), a resident of Michałki (just north of Bielany), the son of Gabryel Kuźniewski (b.1821) and Katarzyna Gorczynski (Hr.
 Jastrzębiec), married Michelina Sadowski, the daughter of Katarzyna and Franciszek Sadowski (Hr.
 Nałęcz).
-The family residence in the 1880s was in Mała Wieś, referred to in a 1531 document as the "noble property" of "Cossiebrodi Minor," half a mile to the east of Koziebrody proper.
+The family residence in the 1880s was in Mała Wieś (according to Michelina's documents) referred to in a 1531 document as the "noble property" of "Cossiebrodi Minor," half a mile to the east of Koziebrody proper.
 Their first child, and the only one to be born in Poland, was Adam Kuźniewski, born on September 15th, 1887, shortly after the consecration of the new church designed by Józef Górski.
 Gabriel Kuźniewski apparently served in the military as he displayed his uniform when the family was living in New York.
 The Kuźniewski land, previously belonging to the nobles, was extant until at least the 1940s.
 Justyna Trojanowska - the family genealogist in Poland - describes recently uncovered records of the as follows [paraphrased]:

 During WWII, Nazi cartographers renamed Koziebrody as "Ziegenbart" (goat beard in German) and Mała Wieś as "Kleindorf" (small village).
 The present church, where Adam was baptized, is the third or fourth actual religious structure on the site and it has been remodeled many times over the years.
 One previous version, presumably the one previous to the current structure, was without a steeple and had a flat ceiling over the nave.
 The Chapel of the Holy Family was expanded several times by the priest Fr.
 Alexander Kasiskiego, in both 1902 and in 1909.
 The present presbytery was built in 1925, when there was a priest named Fr.
 Stanisław Krzywkowski in place who was at the parish from 1921 to 1936.
 In the church there are five altars; above the main one, which is made of marble, there is a 1938 copy of the celebrated graceful image of the Madonna from Czestochowa painted in 1711.